bencevans/grunt-sequelize/README.md

     $ grunt sequelize:migrate

+or

+    $ grunt sequelize:migrate:up

 #### Undo

 In order to migrate down the stack, use:

+    $ grunt sequelize:migrate:undo

+#### Redo

+Also you can redo all your migrations by running:

-    $ grunt sequelize:undo
+    $ grunt sequelize:migrate:redo

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Validate and test your code by running [Grunt](http://gruntjs.com/)

+    $ grunt validate

 ## Release History
 _(Nothing yet)_